hyruuk/unf-montreal.ca/content/en/documentation/your_data/download_data.md

 You also need to know your group.

 You have two different ways to get your MRI data:
+- Use a terminal (Linux, Mac)
 - Use a SFTP client (Windows, Mac, Linux)

+## Using the terminal (Mac, Linux, Windows advanced users)

+Open a terminal and use the ssh command to get your MRI data into a tar.gz archive.
+Don't forget to use your own unf_login and change the path to your data and the destination.

+- Download a folder and put everything into a tar.gz archive

+`ssh unf_login@elm.criugm.qc.ca tar czf - /path/to/your/dicom/ > destination_file_on_your_computer.tar.gz`

-- Use a terminal (Linux, Mac)
+- Download a tar.gz archive

+`rsync -azv unf_login@elm.criugm.qc.ca:/unf/dicoms/by_groups_tar/path_to_your_data destination_folder_on_your_computer`

 ## How to use a SFTP client